 \method{Average time-dependent encounter rate $\rho(t)$:} Because encounter trains are a point-process-like representation, we can define an encounter rate as the number of encounters in a window of size $\Delta t$.
 Assuming statistical independence between weeks and between participants, we determine the average time-dependent encounter rate $\rho(t)$ by averaging the number of encounters in a time windows of size $\Delta t=\SI{1}{h}$ throughout the week (i.e.~first hour of a Sunday until last hour of a Saturday) across weeks of the experiment and across participants.
 Statistical errors are calculated on the level of participants using delete-$m$ jackknife error analysis.

 \method{Inter-encounter interval $\delta t$:} To study temporal clustering and contact bursts, we measure the interval $\delta t$ between consecutive encounter times.
-The number of inter-encounter intervals per train ($m_j$) differs because encounter trains have different numbers of encounter times ($n_j=m_j+1$).
 Since we are interested in the encounter statistics, each encounter has the same statistical weight independent of its encounter train origin.
 Consequently, the distribution $P(\delta t)$ is simply the distribution over all observed intervals.
-Statistical errors are then evaluated on the level of observed intervals using delete-$m_j$ jackknife error analysis.
+To estimate statistical errors, we take into account that the number of encounters $n_j$ differs between individual trains (hence also the number of inter-encounter intervals $n_j-1$), and evaluate statistical errors on the level of observed intervals using delete-$m_j$ jackknife error analysis with $m_j=n_j-1$.

-\method{Conditional encounter rate $\Psi(\tau)$:} To investigate how contact patterns interact with disease spread, we measure the encounter rate $\Psi(\tau)$ upon a hypothetical infection at $\tau=0$.
+\method{Conditional encounter rate $\Psi(\tau)$:} To investigate how contact patterns interact with disease spread, we measure the encounter rate $\Psi(\tau)$ upon a hypothetical infection from an encounter at $\tau=0$.
 To construct $\Psi(\tau)$, we iterate over all encounters to measure the time-dependent encounter rate with temporal resolution of the experiment, starting from the encounter time, i.e, $\tau=t-s_i=0$, until $\tau=\tau_\mathrm{max}$ (we typically chose $\tau_\mathrm{max}=\SI{10}{days}$) or, if $t_\mathrm{max}-s_i < \tau_\mathrm{max}$, until $\tau=t_\mathrm{max}-s_i$.
 We then average over all these time-dependent encounter rates taking into account their different lengths.
-Statistical errors are calculated on the level of encounters using delete-$m_j$ jackknife error analysis.
+To estimate statistical errors, we take into account that the number of encounters $n_j$ differs between individual trains by using delete-$m_j$ jackknife error analysis with $m_j=n_j$.